Pomatorhinus

 These are medium-sized, floppy-tailed landbirds with soft plumage.
 They are typically long-tailed, dark brown above, and white or orange-brown below.
 Many have striking head patterns, with a broad black band through the eye, bordered with white above and below.

 They have strong legs and are quite terrestrial.
 Like other babblers, these are noisy birds, and the characteristic bubbling calls are often the best indication that these birds are present.

-As with other babbler species, they frequently occur in groups of up to a dozen, and the rainforest species like Indian scimitar babbler often occur in the mixed feeding flocks typical of tropical Asian jungle.
+As with other babbler species, they frequently occur in groups of up to a dozen, and the rainforest species like the Indian scimitar babbler often occur in the mixed feeding flocks typical of tropical Asian jungle.

+Taxonomy

+The genus Pomatorhinus was introduced in 1821 by the American naturalist Thomas Horsfield to accommodate a single species, Pomatorhinus montanus Horsfield, the Javan scimitar babbler.
+This species is the type species of the genus.
+The genus name combines the Ancient Greek πωμα/pōma, πωματος/pōmatos meaning "lid" or "cover" with ῥις/rhis, ῥινος/rhinos meaning "nostrils".

+The genus contains 11 species.
+The cladogram below showing the relationships within the genus is based on a 2019 molecular phylogenetic study by Tianlong Cai and coworkers: